Netsafe LIVE was such a success in Central Otago in May that we’re on our way to Central Hawkes Bay and Southland in September.

 Keeping it simple at the coalface – developing online safety, digital citizenship and wellbeing in the classroom.

 One in four young people experience online challenges and whānau often look to the school for guidance.
-Schools need to offer safe digital spaces.
-We want to help our students to become citizens in our digital world; safe and effective use of technologies is best done in the context of powerful learning.
+Schools need to offer safe digital spaces and we want to help our students to become citizens in our digital world – safe and effective use of technologies is best done in the context of powerful learning.

 This interactive session will surface some of the challenges and opportunities for young people the online world provides and look at ways to develop ‘digital’ capabilities effectively across the curriculum.
 The session will offer a practical, familiar approach to inform curriculum planning in your school.